 3. Estimate the chi square tests between your dependent and independent variables for each year.
-You do not have to consider the complex survey design or the sampling weight for these estimations.
-Use the command "tab" with the option "chi" to indicate the Pearson's chi-square test.
-It is almost always desirable to report the column percentages as well.
+Use the command "svy: tab" to estimate the Pearson's chi-square test, considering the complex survey design.
+For example, svy: tab letin1 sex, col. Report the column percentages.
 The dependent variable should have the categories listed on the rows and the independent variable on the columns.
-For example, tab letin1 sex, chi col.
+For example, tab letin1 sex [aweight=wtssall], col nofreq.
+You should also report the sample size and missing cases.

 4. Report and explain the results of the tests.
-At a minimum, your analysis should clearly identify the independent and dependent variables, the sample statistics, the value of the test statistic, the results of the test, the degrees of freedom, and the confidence level.
+At a minimum, your analysis should clearly identify the independent and dependent variables, sample statistics, value of the test statistic, and results of the statistical test.